-- Millions of other water suppliers fail to test water properly or don’t report test results to health authorities or consumers — potentially sweeping additional issues under the rug.
+- Moreover, millions of other water suppliers fail to test water properly or don't report test results to health authorities or consumers.
+Thus, potentially sweeping additional issues under the rug.

 All Americans should test their water at least once per year to be certain their water does not contain harmful contaminants.